rcsb/py-rcsb_app_file/README.md

 # Configuration

+Edit variables in rcsb/app/config/config.yml.

-Edit paths in rcsb/app/config/config.yml (SESSION_DIR_PATH, REPOSITORY_DIR_PATH, SHARED_LOCK_PATH, PDBX_REPOSITORY).
+In particular, edit paths (SESSION_DIR_PATH, REPOSITORY_DIR_PATH, SHARED_LOCK_PATH, PDBX_REPOSITORY).

-Do not leave those paths at their default settings.

-They are presently set to the same data folder as the unit tests, which means that all data will be deleted after running any one of the unit tests.

-Edit url variables to match server url in client.py, gui.py, example-upload.html, example-download.html, example-list.html, and ClientUtils.py.
+Also edit SERVER_HOST_AND_PORT.

+Other files may require configuration.

 Edit url in LAUNCH_GUNICORN.sh or port in Dockerfile.stage if necessary.

+Edit url variables to match server url in example-upload.html, example-download.html, and example-list.html.

 # Endpoints and forwarding